bachelor-2014/report/v2/human_interaction.md

 ## From Splotbot to EvoBot

-The approach taken by the EvoBot interface differs from the splotbot.
-First of all, where Splotbot has only a programmable component, the EvoBot adds a graphical user interface, which fully encompasses all of the functionality of the robot.
-To match the Splotbot in terms of advanced use cases, something similar to the Splotbot Python library is supported with the Rucola language.
-Where Rucola differs the Python solution, however, is in terms of focus of the language.
+The approach taken by the EvoBot interface differs from the one taken in the Splotbot interface.
+First of all, where the interface to Splotbot is solely through Python programming or G-Code instructions, EvoBot adds a graphical user interface which fully encompasses all of the functionality of the robot.
+To match Splotbot in terms of advanced use cases, something similar to the Splotbot Python library is supported with the Rucola language.
+Where Rucola differs from the Python solution, however, is in terms of focus of the language.
 For a user to program an experiment in Rucola she has only to look at code for that specific experiment, code which exists side by side with the components and camera feedback of the robot.
 Another characteristics of the Rucola code is that it has a minuscule standard library, consisting almost only of keywords relevant to the experiments.
 In Splotbot the experiment code is surrounded by unnecessary clutter of main methods, import statements and a substantial standard library.

 In terms of local dependencies, EvoBot only ever requires a web browser of the user.